JohannesDeml/UnityWebGL-LoadingTest/README.md

 * This is a very small example.
 When building larger WebGL applications, you might run into problems with memory or compile errors.
 I recommend to build from the start and very often, to catch the changes that create those problems.
 * If you want to have the smallest file size possible, take a look at [Project Tiny](https://forum.unity.com/forums/project-tiny.151/) or web-specific libraries like [Three.js](https://threejs.org/).
 * Removing the default skybox will save ~30kb.
+* With 2021.2 Unity added the possibility to use different texture formats.
+The builds use the default DXT format, but since no texture is used this settings does not make any difference in this project.

 ### URP
 * URP adds additional ~2.5 MB file size compared to the builtin render pipeline.